franciscoxavier04/pm-BIM/docs/user-guide/time-and-costs/reporting/README.md

 >
 > Please note that "Group by" settings won't be applied to the exported file.

+> [!TIP]
+>
+> If the exported PDF includes multiple users, an additional page after the cover page will provide an overview table displaying the total hours worked by each user.

 ![Settings for timesheet PDF export in OpenProject](openproject_userguide_timeandcosts_timesheet_export_settings.png)

 A PDF file will be generated, containing the time entries specified by the report.